AStarLLC/AStarLLC/README.md

 <p align="center">
   <a>
     <img src="https://user-images.githubusercontent.com/24500251/130865849-f757a8a7-37f2-4b3f-abca-e8c087840477.jpg" alt="a star logo" height="128"/>
-    <h1 align="center">A Star</h1>
+    <h1 align="center">Inventure</h1>
   </a>
 </p>

 ## Who are we?
-A Star is a professional development platform by students, for students.
+Inventure is a professional development platform by students, for students.
 Our goal is to close the diversity hiring gap by providing underrepresented computer science students with the tools they need to become **qualified** Software Engineers.

 With personalized learning pathways to track progress, students can hone in on their technical skills while providing recruiters with a data-driven talent pool of diverse candidates.